 When working with Smart Map Search, it is useful to select a location on the map.
 You can view a specific location such as an address or you can zoom in to an area and use different geography levels including state and county.
 See Navigate the Map to change the map background, zooming in or out, printing, and so on.

-- From the Create Maps from Data, click Smart Map Search.
+- From the Create Maps tab, click Smart Map Search.

 - Click Get Started in the Smart Map Search dialog box.